dgroomes/react-toolchains-playground/babel-standalone/README.md

   functionality, but I had already ported it to a standalone project: <https://github.com/dgroomes/github-pages-dynamic-viewer>
   and I did this because I want to focus specifically on "React/JSX the CDN way" which is already enough to demo in a single subproject.
-* [ ] Deal with React 19's discontinuation of a UMD distribution: <https://react.dev/blog/2024/04/25/react-19-upgrade-guide#umd-builds-removed>
+* [x] DONE Deal with React 19's discontinuation of a UMD distribution: <https://react.dev/blog/2024/04/25/react-19-upgrade-guide#umd-builds-removed>
+  The solution uses ESM bundles from esm.sh with import maps, combined with Babel standalone's `data-type="module"` attribute.
+* [ ] Upgrade Babel.
+* [ ] Rename to "zero-build-cdn" because now it's Babel, and esm.sh, not just Babel.
+Plus this is a catchier name.
+* [ ] SRI (subresource integrity) on the esm modules.

 ## Reference